markbiek/husky-example/README.md

 ## Install packages

-This setup requires the following packages:
+This setup requires adding the following packages to your project:
 * husky
 * lint-staged
 * eslint